-We continue on and as luck would have it, we get lost and have to back track about 15 minutes.
+We continue on and as luck would have it, we get lost and have to backtrack about 15 minutes.
 With frustration taking over and having already hiked 7+ hours at this stage, I embarrassingly enough have a mental breakdown.
 I am hungry, thirsty and it is beginning to get quite late in the day.
-Something which I have always said is that my partner James keeps me sane on our travels and that is certainly proving true in this moment.
+Something which I have always said is that my partner James keeps me sane on our travels and that is certainly proving true at this moment.

 Staying In Tal